FACTORS INFLUENCING DIVORCE

 PROCEDURE

-However, the researcher approached the participants, introduced himself and his purpose.
-After which, rapport and confidentiality were generated and questionnaire administered.
+the participants, introduced himself and his purpose.
+After which, rapport and

-With this exercise, out of the 120 copies that were administered, only 100 copies were correctly filled and returned were used for data analysis.
+copies that were administered, only 100 copies were correctly filled and

 DESIGN/STATISTICS

-A survey research design was adopted and the sample selected from the targeted population was given copies of the questionnaire to measure their response.
+survey research design was adopted and the sample selected from the targeted

 CHAPTER FOUR